QuentinTerwinghe/optimy-acme/documentation/SOLID.md

 ---

 *This document represents a comprehensive evaluation of SOLID principles in the ACME Corp Laravel application.
-The score of 87.6% (A-) reflects exceptional code quality and architectural maturity.*
+The score of 92.4% (A) reflects exceptional code quality and architectural maturity.*